-You will gain insights into the ways in which the language we use in everyday life is shaped by factors such as history, culture and psychology.
-You will study a range of approaches to the analysis of language with tutors who are active and innovative researchers in the field.
+You will study the development and uses of the English language in a variety of social, legal, educational and other contexts.
+You will gain insights into the ways in which the language we use in everyday life is shaped by factors such as history, culture and psychology, and study a range of approaches to the analysis of language with tutors who are active and innovative researchers in the field.

 Programme in detail

 Year One focuses on building key skills and knowledge to prepare you for more specialised study.
 You will explore the history, development and contexts of the English language and will have the opportunity to apply methods of language analysis to literary texts and other media.

 In Years Two and Three, you will be able to choose specialist modules in topics such as psycholinguistics, language and gender, the history of English, child language acquisition, language and the law, and teaching English to speakers of other languages.
 Year Three also includes an option to write a dissertation on a research project of your own design, or to do a work placement with an organisation relevant to your degree through the SOTA300 module.

 This programme is available with a Year in Industry.
 Year Three is spent on a paid placement within an organisation in industry, broadly defined.
 You will be supported by the School of the Arts and the Department throughout, and your reflexive written account of the experience will contribute towards your final degree result.
 If you wish to study this programme with a Year in Industry please put the option code YI in the Further Choices section of your UCAS application form.

 A Joint (50%) degree in English Language allows you to develop your understanding of the development and contexts of language alongside specialist study of another subject.

 In Year One, you will take modules that aim to develop your knowledge of the history and development of the English language and to build the analytical skills needed for advanced study.
 In Years Two and Three, you will choose from a range of modules that allow you to specialise in key areas of language.